 Directors may be nominated by the Board of Directors or by stockholders in accordance with the Bylaws of the Company.
 As a matter of course, the Nominating and Governance Committee will review the qualifications of various persons to determine whether they might make good candidates for consideration for membership on the Board of Directors.
 The Nominating and Governance Committee will review all proposed nominees for the Board of Directors, including those proposed by stockholders, in accordance with the mandate contained in its charter.
-This will include a review of the person's judgment, experience, independence, understanding of the Company's business or other related industries and such other factors as the Nominating and Governance Committee determines are relevant in light of the needs of the Board of Directors, which will decide whether to invite the candidate to be a nominee for election to the Board of Directors.
+This will include a review of the person's judgment, experience, independence, understanding of the Company's business or other related industries and such other factors as the Nominating and Governance Committee determines are relevant in light of the needs of the Board of Directors and the Company.
+The Nominating and Governance Committee will select qualified candidates and review its recommendations with the Board of Directors, which will decide whether to invite the candidate to be a nominee for election to the Board of Directors.
+While there is no formal policy on diversity, the Nominating and Governance Committee does consider diversity when identifying nominees for director.
+The Nominating and Governance Committee seeks to obtain candidates who will provide viewpoints, professional experience, education and skills that complement rather than duplicate those already existing on the Board.